Aspiration Pneumonia in Bulldogs and French bulldogs is typically due to the inhalation of foreign material such as:

 Left untreated those conditions tend to lead to a series of problems that could lead to medical complications like aspiration pneumonia.

-Aspiration Pneumonia in Bulldogs and French Bulldogs RULE of THUMB:
+Dr. Kraemer’s Bulldog Aspiration Pneumonia RULE of THUMB:

 The majority of my bulldog cases with aspiration pneumonia will recover with proper treatment and with the correction of the underlining cause.

-Bulldog Pneumonia Tip #2 COUPAGE: Coupage can be performed by holding your hands cupped against your bulldog’s chest, then putting your hands on your bulldog’s chest so that it sounds like a galloping horse.
+Coupage can be performed by holding your hands cupped against your bulldog’s chest, and then putting your hands on your bulldog’s chest so that it sounds like a galloping horse.

-Bulldog Pneumonia Warning #1 OTC RX: Don’t use over the counter RX like cough suppressants (the cough is good it helps to remove the “bad stuff” from the lungs)
+Don’t use over-the-counter RX like cough suppressants (the cough is good it helps to remove the “bad stuff” from the lungs)

-Bulldog Pneumonia Warning #2 ANTIBIOTICS: Don’t stop the antibiotic too soon, usually 4 weeks duration is required.
+Don’t stop the antibiotic too soon, usually, 4 weeks duration is required.

 “An Ounce Of PREVENTION Is Worth A Pound Of CURE”